GirijaB/RoboND-Rover-Project/writeup_template.md

 * Fill in the `decision_step()` function within the `decision.py` script with conditional statements that take into consideration the outputs of the `perception_step()` in deciding how to issue throttle, brake and steering commands.
 * Iterate on your perception and decision function until your rover does a reasonable (need to define metric) job of navigating and mapping.

+Perception_step() function has been updated with image processing functions to create a map.
+As of now map is displayed almost 100% and fidelity is around 65% all rocks are being detected.
+Initially i had issues with fidelity as my threshold but after playing with threshold values my fidelity increased to 65%

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

+As of now i have to still work on my drive_rover and mostly decision.py code.
+I could actually write logic to pickup samples when rock samples.
+I have to learn how efficiently i can arrive on steering angle calculations as per velocity, yaw , distance of the path and navigation angles.
+Will be working on improving the code to have efficient steering angles and to remember the traversed path and not to again traverse it forsecond time.

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
 Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**